flatcar/Flatcar/draft.md

 ## Meetings

-The Technical Committee meets X.
+The Technical Committee meets on an as-needed basis, but must meet at least once every 2 months to sync even if there is no pressing business.

 Meetings may be open, closed, or a mix of both.
 The expected meeting model is X.